 Tim: Ya.
 Fun times.
 Not so much.
 And So began our Laos trip- with Tiffany confined to our hotel room like a modern day Rapunzel and me with my messed up toe limping everywhere.
 I know, the perfect picture of travel bliss!
 But this is what travel is like sometimes and we wanted to ensure you dear reader get the whole picture of how this extended travel thing really is.

+When we did finally get to explore the city of Luang Prabang, we found a wonderful little town with lots of charm.
+When people talked about this Unesco Heritage town, they did not joke about the amount of gorgeous temples (Wats).
+Each one has their own magical Buddhas and bejeweled depictions of important scenes.
+Each Wat isn’t very big but the amount of detail packed into every inch is amazing.
 The town of Luang Prabang has one main street – Sisavangvong Road- that is dotted with all sorts of colorful French colonial buildings, each with their own little charm.
 On this main drag you’ll find one of the longest night markets ever where local artisans hawk everything from beautiful hand carved wood figures to ornate journals to the ever-in-southeast-Asia elephant print harem pants (y’know, part of the standard tourist Tiluminati uniform).
 One part of the market we really loved is affectionately called “buffet street” where you can find any kind of grilled product imaginable.
 Sausages, chicken, beef, fish, tofu- all in skewered form.
 You literally point at what you want and they grill it up for you.

 One of the biggest draws for Luang Prabang beyond the many Wat’s is the Kuang Si falls.
 These are roughly 45 mins by tuk tuk or scooter outside of the city and are absolutely worth the visit as they’re not just your everyday “water going over a ledge” situation.
 The falls are split into upper and lower portions -both stunning in their own ways.
 The lower falls are terraced where the turquoise water cascades in all directions.
 Not only that but you can actually swim and bathe in the falls!
 There were countless amounts of selfies and instagrams being made of this while we were there.
 Unfortunately for me I wasn’t able to swim because of my toe but it looked pretty awesome from my view!
 The upper falls are closed off to swimming but make up for it in the incredible cascades of water you see falling from hundreds of feet above.
 Its worth the hike up here to check everything out.
 As you walk out of the park you can also see a preserve where rescued moon bears live.
 Moon bears are native to Laos and look like…well..bears with longer snouts.
 They’re unfortunately sought after for their bile which apparently is used in Chinese medicine and the whole backstory of these playful creatures is kind of heartbreaking, but it is great to see places like this taking care of them.